holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/03_class_randomness/lesson_plan.md

         - https://youtu.be/7ESK5SaP-bc?si=HMfKcjuDAKW5swWD
         - How does this relate to what we just did?
 - Opening problem (as a class):
+    - Newline character
+    - Parse/analyze two-row data string: "1,2,3\n4,5,6"
+        - Get out the first row
+        - Get out the second row
-    - Get out the first column of the following two-row data string: "1,2,3\n4,5,6"
+        - Get out the first row, third column
 - Randomness talk
     - Random is hard
     - Humans are really bad at random
     - Random is important for things like Monte Carlo
 - Today going to see how hard randomness is
-    - Have everyone open a google sheet and put in 20 numbers between 0-10
+    - Have everyone open a google sheet and put in 50 numbers between 0-9 (inclusive)
     - Show everyone how to download that as a .csv file
     - Open the file and parse it
         1. Manually (parse on new lines and ",")
 - Graph:
     - Bar chart of even/odds
+- Split up into pairs
+    - Pick structured/unstructured
+    - Talk through worksheet
+- Go!

+#### Homework

+- None

 #### Day 2